-Semantic Computing Group Jan-Philipp Töberg itoeberg@techfak.uni-bielefeld.de
+Semantic Computing Group Jan-Philipp Töberg jtoeberg@techfak.uni-bielefeld.de

 Intelligent agents are challenged by unknown situations in open worlds.
-They cannot perform every-day tasks like cutting food or pouring drinks without encountering unknown motions, objects or environments.
+They cannot perform everyday tasks like cutting food or pouring drinks without encountering unknown motions, objects or environments.
 To mitigate this problem, providing these robots with commonsense knowledge is a possible way to increase their world understanding and support their planning capabilities [1].
 However, this household-specific commonsense knowledge is, despite its potential, not often benchmarked or compared between different approaches.

 As a solution, we are proposing RoboCSKBench, a language-based multi-task benchmark for evaluating embodied commonsense capabilities in embodied agents [2].
 We employ this benchmark to evaluate different state-of-the-art LLMs like Llama 3.3, Gemma 2 or GPT-40 with regard to their capabilities in reasoning about this embodied commonsense.
-However, in its initial proposal, we have not tried out different techniques of prompt engineering but focused on a single, role-based prompt for each task.
+However, in its initial proposal, we have not tried out different prompt engineering techniques but focused on a single, role-based prompt for each task.

-In this thesis, you will try different prompting techniques and compare their results.
+In this thesis, you will try different prompting techniques and compare their results (see [3]).
 Important research questions are the following:

-- What prompting techniques are feasible for the available data [3]?
-How can they be implemented? - What prompting techniques deliver the most promising results? - Is it possible to provide the LLMs with context-specific data through the prompt?
+- What prompting techniques are feasible for the available data?
+How can they be implemented? - How can the role-based prompt be optimised using frameworks like DSPy [4]?

 No prior knowledge regarding is required.
-You can use the programming language of your choice, but Python is recommended.
+Regarding the programming language, it is advised to use Python.
 The thesis can be taken in English or German.
+The scope of the thesis will be adapted depending on whether you are a bachelor or master student.